BitCANN/bitcann-contracts/README.md

 - Auction: ~x threads
 - Bid: ~x threads
-- DomainFactory: ~x threads
+- Factory: ~x threads
-- AuctionNameEnforcer: ~x threads
+- NameEnforcer: ~x threads
-- DomainOwnershipGuard: ~x threads
+- OwnershipGuard: ~x threads
-- AuctionConflictResolver: ~x threads
+- ConflictResolver: ~x threads
 - Accumulator: ~x threads

-#### DomainNFTs
+#### NameNFTs
 A set of 3 immutable NFTs minted when an auction ends:
-   - **OwnershipNFT**: This NFT proves ownership of a specific domain.
+   - **OwnershipNFT**: This NFT proves ownership of a specific name.
       - `category`: nameCategory
       - `commitment`: registrationID < 8 bytes > + name < bytes >

-   - **InternalAuthNFT**: A specialized authorization NFT that resides within the Domain contract and must be used together with the OwnershipNFT to enable the owner's interaction with [Domain.cash](#domain).
+   - **InternalAuthNFT**: A specialized authorization NFT that resides within the Name contract and must be used together with the OwnershipNFT to enable the owner's interaction with [Name.cash](#name).
       - `category`: nameCategory
       - `commitment`: registrationID < 8 bytes >

-   - **ExternalAuthNFT**: A specialized authorization NFT that resides within the Domain Contract but can be attached to any transaction, particularly utilized by [DomainOwnershipGuard.cash](#domainownershipguard) to prove existing domain ownership and enforce penalties on illegal auction attempts.
+   - **ExternalAuthNFT**: A specialized authorization NFT that resides within the Name Contract but can be attached to any transaction, particularly utilized by [OwnershipGuard.cash](#ownershipguard) to prove existing name ownership and enforce penalties on illegal auction attempts.
       - `category`: nameCategory

-If the domain has been inactive for > `inactivityExpiryTime` then the domain is considered abandoned and anyone can prove the inactivity and burn the Internal and External Auth NFTs to make the domain available for auction.
+If the name has been inactive for > `inactivityExpiryTime` then the name is considered abandoned and anyone can prove the inactivity and burn the Internal and External Auth NFTs to make the name available for auction.

 ## TLDs